rubychi/tabata-timer/README.md

 * Save your preference as preset to the cloud

-* Allow user to sign up or sign in through regular process or with Google/Facebook account (OAuth 2.0)
+* Sign up or sign in through regular process or with Google/Facebook account (OAuth 2.0)

 * Responsive web design (RWD)